A Generous Harvest from our Gardens

 Acequia Jardin, which means a ditch-irrigated garden in Spanish, is fortunate to have the right to water our community garden with irrigation water from the river in the centuries-old New Mexican tradition.
 The 2000+ sq. foot terraced garden grows fresh herbs, flowers, vegetables and berries for us to share.

 We grow without chemicals and have the pollinating help of butterflies and bees.
-One corner has a compost bin–and perhaps a future henhouse–for recycling kitchen & garden waste and keeping the garden fertile.
+One corner has a compost bin and in the center a henhouse–for recycling kitchen & garden waste and keeping the garden fertile.
 The surrounding areas are dotted with the best climate-adapted varieties of fruit trees in order to round out our menus.

 Our 1700-gallon cistern provides water collected from the carport roofs for drip irrigation to the terraces edging the large garden pond.